Asim Ijaz Khwaja: Early life and education

-Khwaja was born in London, United Kingdom to Pakistani-born parents of Kashmiri descent.
+Khwaja was born in London, United Kingdom to Ijaz Ahmed Khawaja, an ophthalmologist, and Zahida Khawaja, a gynecologist, both of who were of Kashmiri descent..
 At the age of two, he moved to Kano, Nigeria with his parents, where he lived for eight years.
 Later, his family moved to Pakistan, where he attended Aitchison College.

 Khwaja obtained a bachelor's degree in economics and mathematics with computer science from Massachusetts Institute of Technology in 1995.
 He received his PhD in economics from Harvard University in 2001.

 Career

 Khwaja joined Harvard University in June 2001 as an assistant professor.

-In October of 2005, Khwaja released RISE-PAK, a searchable database for earthquake relief in Pakistan.
+In October 2005, Khwaja released RISE-PAK, a searchable database for earthquake relief in Pakistan.
 He was promoted to associate professor at Harvard in June 2006 and professor in January 2010.
 He has also served as a visiting faculty member at Yale University's Economic Growth Center (2005) and at the Walter A. Haas School of Business at University of California, Berkeley.
 His areas of interest include development economics, corporate finance, education, political economy, institutions, mechanism design/contract theory and industrial organization.
 Khwaja is the co-founder of the Center for Economic Research in Pakistan (CERP) and also serves as co-director of Harvard Evidence for Policy Design.

 In 2018, Khwaja was appointed by Imran Khan to serve on Pakistan's Economic Advisory Council.
 Khwaja resigned shortly afterwards, when Atif Mian was forced off the council due to his Ahmadiyya faith.